 Sounds awesome, right?
-There are some DIY full-body emoji costumes you can create this Halloween, but they're likely to confuse some trick-or-treaters, as they aren't as obvious as, say, an actual emoji mask.
-On that note, let's make some emoji face masks!
+There are some DIY full-body emoji costumes you can create for Samhain that'll be more emotive than scary, but they're likely to confuse some trick-or-treaters, as they aren't as obvious as actual emoji masks — so let's make some emoji face masks!

-The following DIY guide below will show you how to print emojis to create simple "smiley" masks and props in no time.
-This really is a simple Halloween costume to make, and since it's so easy, you can make multiple masks and switch between them during Halloween to fit the current mood you're in.
+The following do-it-yourself guide below will show you how to print emojis that you can cut into simple "smiley" masks and props in no time.
+This really is a simple Halloween costume to make, and since it's so easy, you can make multiple masks and switch back and forth as your mood literally dictates.

-Thanks to LeChuck80 over on deviantART, we can download all 722 emoji characters from iOS, WhatsApp, and other messaging systems that are available in the standard Unicode 6.0 character set.
-All of the emojis in this ZIP will be 160x160, which is good enough for printing them out into a large enough mask size without any quality problems.
+Thanks to LeChuck80 over on deviantART, we can download all of the 722 emoji characters from iOS, WhatsApp, and other messaging systems that are available in the standard Unicode 6.0 character set.
+All of the emojis in this ZIP will be 160 x 160, which is good enough for printing them out into a large enough mask size without any quality problems.

-Here are just a few of the fun emojis you can print and cut out for Halloween masks or props.
+Here are just a few of the many fun emojis you can print and cut out for Halloween masks or props:

 Once you find the emoji(s) you want to download, simply print them.
 You'll probably get better results with photo-quality paper, as it'll be sturdier when used as a mask.

 Once you're done, cut them out, along with the eye and mouth sections, then poke holes to add string.
-An elastic band might be best for the mask, so it keeps the mask snug against your face.
+An elastic band might also be better at keeping the mask snug against your face.

-Now tell me that isn't the easiest Halloween costume ever to make?!
+Now tell me that isn't the easiest Halloween costume ever?!

-No matter which way you chose, these emoji masks can either be as is, or you can scare them up a bit by wearing a creepy hoodie or throwing in some red paint.
+No matter what you choose, these emoji masks are good to go on their own — or you can scale up the fright factor by wearing a creepy hoodie or throwing in some red paint.
 Bloody smiling pile of poop, anyone?

-Which emoji combinations are you guys printing out?
+Which emoji combination are you going to print out?
 Let us know in the comments below, or upload a photo of your outfit!